-Transfer students must have a 2.00 cumulative grade average for all college work (exclusive of military science), and for all work completed at Illinois Wesleyan, in order to qualify for an undergraduate degree.
+All transfer students (including those transferring in with the IAI GECC package) must have a 2.00 cumulative grade average for all college work (exclusive of military science), and for all work completed at Illinois Wesleyan, in order to qualify for an undergraduate degree.
 Courses with grades of less than C will not be accepted for transfer.